joelek/circus/readme.md

 * Add shuffle and repeat features to player.
 * Index content at regular one hour intervals when inactive.
 * Add statistics page.
+* Improve database performance.
+Only lookup records that are required.